Wiki · Concept · Last reviewed June 23, 2026

 bitsandbytes and NF4.
 The bitsandbytes ecosystem popularized accessible 8-bit and 4-bit workflows in open-source LLM tooling.
 QLoRA's NormalFloat 4-bit format and double quantization became especially important for memory-efficient fine-tuning.

-TensorRT-LLM and hardware formats.
+Serving engines and hardware formats.
 Production inference stacks increasingly expose FP8, INT8, INT4, FP4, and hardware-specific recipes.
-The exact benefit depends on kernels, accelerators, batch size, memory bandwidth, model architecture, and serving engine support.
+TensorRT-LLM, vLLM, PyTorch/TorchAO, and vendor runtimes can each support different combinations of model architecture, kernel, accelerator, and quantization method.
+The exact benefit depends on kernels, hardware, batch size, memory bandwidth, model architecture, and serving engine support.

 Why It Matters